statamic/docs/content/collections/docs/static-caching.md

 template: page
 blueprint: page
 intro: |
-    Nothing loads faster faster than static pages.
+    Nothing loads faster than static pages.
 Instead of rendering pages dynamically on demand, Statamic can cache static pages and pass routing to Apache or Nginx with reverse proxying.
 stage: 3
 id: ffa24da8-3fee-4fc9-a81b-fcae8917bd74
 ---